There are many factors involved in keeping yourself healthy.

 Used this service?
 Tell Healthwatch Trafford about it here.

 - Children and Young People Healthy Lifestyle Programme – Anyone with a concern about sexual health can see their GP, whether it’s about contraception, periods, STIs, pregnancy, cervical screening, or abortion.
 People can also speak to their doctor if they want to talk to someone about sex and sexuality.
 Get in touch with your own GP to make an appointment.
+You can find GP contact details on Healthwatch Trafford’s website using the link below.

 - You can get other general advice from: